renpy/renpy/sphinx/source/atl.rst

     If this transform is being used as a transition, then this is the duration of the transition.

+.. transform-property:: events

+    :type: boolean
+    :default: True

+    If true, events are passed to the child of this transform.
+If false, events are blocked.
+(This can be used in ATL transitions to prevent events from reaching the old_widget.)

 These properties are applied in the following order:

 #. crop, corner1, corner2